 The culture of Asian countries also varies widely, even among the countries that sometimes follow similar religions.
 South Asian countries are much more traditionalist in their approach to religious and cultural outlook.
 As a result, the laws and regulations of doing business in these countries and general business ethics vary widely.

 Myanmar, one of the newest rising Asian markets, recently opened to world trade.
-The country lacks most of the basic infrastructure and has a potential market growth in construction and consumer goods production industries.
+The country lacks most of the basic infrastructure and has a potential market growth in the construction and consumer goods production industries.
 The country may show promise in terms of development, investment, and growth.

 About Market Research in Asia